 Where the earth meets the sky on the mountain,

-An old squaw spirit opens and closes the doors
+An old mountain spirit opens and closes the doors

 Of Day and Night every day at the proper hours

 And works the wonders of nature in the divine design.

 The vault of heaven, the dome of Sky God’s palace